 Summerfest Musical Theater Productions

 As a collaboration between the Theatre, Dance, and Music departments Ohlone presents fully-staged musical theater productions each summer under the stars in the Smith Center Amphitheater.
-These have included shows like West Side Story, Grease, Miss Saigon, and more recently (in cooperation with Fremont's Stage 1 community theater company), Ragtime and Rock of Ages.
+These have included shows like West Side Story, Grease, Miss Saigon, and more recently (in cooperation with Fremont's Stage 1 community theater company), Ragtime, Rock of Ages and Hairspray.
 Roles are available to Ohlone students as Principals, Chorus, and Orchestra.

 Community Education Ensembles